White-clawed crayfish are protected under:

 When do I need to get in touch?

 Any work to a river or that affects a river should be assessed to determine if white-clawed crayfish are present.
-An assessment for the potential of white-clawed crayfish presence can be undertaken as a standalone survey or as part of a Preliminary Ecological Appraisal / Phase 1 Survey.
+An assessment for the potential of white-clawed crayfish presence can be undertaken as a standalone survey or as part of a Preliminary Ecological Appraisal / extended Phase 1 habitat survey.

 If a river has potential to support white-clawed crayfish surveys may be required to determine presence and / or population status before works can commence.

 To prevent delays in your project it’s important to get in touch as early as possible as white-clawed crayfish surveys are highly seasonal.

 We advise you on white-clawed crayfish protection and your options.
 We undertake all types of white-clawed crayfish surveys, licencing and mitigation.
 We apply best practice guidelines, along with our in-depth knowledge of white-clawed crayfish, habitat requirements and present the results in our detailed professional reports to inform and support your project’s planning application or other consenting process.

 White-clawed crayfish surveys are undertaken from April – October (May-June to be avoided).